 It’s also important to have your hiring team focus interview questions around skills relevant to job duties.
 By helping you focus on data and results from pre-employment tests, a system like Hire Success® can help ensure that your interview panel further avoids implicit bias.

-It’s important that you have a diverse group of people on your management and executive teams.
+Having a group of people from various backgrounds on your management and executive teams is an example of diversity in the workplace.
 This not only provides for better decision-making from the top down but also shows job candidates that people from diverse backgrounds are valued, respected, and provided with opportunities to grow and succeed at your company.

 Unfortunately, women and individuals of color are often less likely to be on executive teams or be represented on boards of directors in American companies.
 For instance, a Deloitte report found that in 2018: